Doing Business in Senegal

 Objectives of the subject “Doing Business in the Republic of Senegal”:

-- To analyze the Senegalese economy and foreign trade
+- To analyse the Senegalese economy and foreign trade

 - To evaluate business opportunities in the Republic of Senegal